Mazelt/benchmark-opprf/README.md

 2^16:  248   : 1021
 2^20:  4002  : 1024

+this wasn't easy. computation is in test.py.
+One has to use the formular from Pinkas et al for mega bins.
+And at some point you have to increase maxb=1024 when the megabins are more then half the bins.

 *Sweet-spot for low amount of elements and performance* What is a typical amount of keys for a day and the daily increment on the server for each past day?

+when the difference between client set and server set is too high. the polynomials get too big!
+Also the setup time for aby might be too much.

 *Differences between PSI types*
 Choose 3 or 4 parameter sets to test for.